jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 circa 2083

 P.S.
-I shudder to think of our fate had we continued to interpret our reality using ideologies that blamed each other for their shared ineffectiveness to fight back Entropy and give people a happy life.
+I shudder to think of our fate had we continued to interpret our reality using ideologies that blamed each other for their shared ineffectiveness to defeat Entropy and give people a happy life.

 ## Preface
 ## This 2020 Pandemic